• Skip to primary navigation

 Placing tissues folded inward

-Trio of mason jar tissue holders
+Trio of decorative mason jar tissue holders

 Patti signature